AVEVA/AVEVA-Samples/advanced_samples/PIToOcsOmfSample/Dotnet/readme.rst

 * Limited error handling

-Building a Client with the Qi Client Libraries
+Building a Client with the SDS Client Libraries
 ----------------------------------------------

-The sample described in this section makes use of the OSIsoft Qi Client Libraries.
+This sample makes use of the OSIsoft SDS Client Libraries.
 When working in .NET, it is recommended that you use these libraries.
 The libraries are available as NuGet packages from https://api.nuget.org/v3/index.json .
 The packages used are: